 What?
-There is a need to develop a common understanding of what constitutes a circular economy for plastics that also promotes sustainable production and consumption, and to identify how this can best be promoted through the new plastics agreement.
-These elements are often linked together, and the text of UNEA resolution 5/14 makes it clear that these are important considerations for the Plastic Pollution Treaty.
-In this context, it is necessary that the concept of a circular economy as well as sustainable production and consumption be defined.
+There is a need to develop a common understanding of what constitutes a circular economy for plastics that also promotes sustainable production and consumption, environmentally sound management, and to identify how this can best be promoted through the clear that these are important considerations for the ILBI.
+In this context, it is necessary that the concept of a circular economy as well as sustainable production and consumption be defined in a robust yet flexible manner.